riotschoolacc/MSM-Server-Tools/README.md

 Settings
 ------
-In MSM Server Tools there are multiple settings you can customize, for example, if you want to connect to your own custom server, set the custom server ip to `127.0.0.1` (localhost) or your own server ip, default: `null`.
+In MSM Server Tools there are multiple settings you can customize, for example, if you want to connect to your own custom server, set the custom server ip to for example `127.0.0.1` (localhost), default: `null`.

 Or, you can set your port to what your server supports, default: `9933`.

-You can find a full list of settings **[here](https://example.com).**
+You can find a full list of settings **[here](#list-of-settings).**

 > [!TIP]
 > You should keep all the *Main* Settings the same to avoid problems.